 In 2011, we embarked on our largest-ever network rollout, increasing 2G coverage to 98% and 3G coverage to 65% of the population.
 In 2012, we began the biggest Long Term Evolution (LTE) network rollout in Africa.
 We have also made considerable investments in undersea cables to provide capacity to our network.
 These investments were made in the West Africa Cable System (WACS) that connects southern, western Africa and the Europe, the Eastern Africa Submarine Cable System (EASSy), which links the east coast of Africa, including South Africa with Europe, and the Africa Cable Europe (ACE) linking South Africa with the United Kingdom along the west coast of Africa.

 MTN is now a global player that operates in 22 markets in Africa and the Middle East.
 The company now offers e-commerce and digital services in music, financial services and entertainment.
 As a socially responsible company, MTN, through its philanthropic arm the MTN SA Foundation, MTN leverages the power of connectivity to facilitate access to education and healthcare, and fosters the development of entrepreneurship and the arts.

 Through its sponsorship portfolio, MTN sponsors a variety of properties in football, rugby, music and lifestyle.
-MTN sponsors the Premiership knockout competition known as MTN8, the Springboks, the national rugby team, Joyous Celebration, a popular gospel ensemble, and Afrikaans is Groot, a renowned Afrikaans music festival.
+MTN sponsors the Premiership knockout competition known as MTN8, the Springboks, the national rugby team, Joyous Celebration, a popular gospel ensemble.

 MTN operates in some of the most vulnerable areas in the world.
 We recognise that our operating countries have often limited resources to adapt and cope with environmental impact.
 We pride ourselves on ensuring that we continue to provide telecommunications services with little impact on the environment.